drajer-health/ecr-pha-processor-lambda/README.md

 3. From the `Trigger configuration` drop down select `SQS` option

-4. From the `SQS queque` drop down select your SQS that this lambda function will listen.
+4. From the `SQS queque (from the SQS Queue Step 1)` drop down select your SQS that this lambda function will listen.

 6. Click Add.